References

 resolving-refs.tsTypeScript

-// Resolve a single reference
+// Get a single entity by reference

-const authorRef = Author.ref`${someId}`;
+const authorRef = Author.ref`${someId}`

-const author = await authorRepo.resolve(authorRef);
+const author = await authorRepo.get(authorRef)

-// Batch resolve multiple references (single query)
+// Batch get multiple references (single query)

-const refs = [
+const refs = [Author.ref`${id1}`, Author.ref`${id2}`, Author.ref`${id3}`]

-const authors = await authorRepo.resolveMany(refs);
+const authors = await authorRepo.getMany(refs)

-const article = await articleRepo.findById('...');
+const post = await postRepo.findOne(Post.fields.title.eq('My Post'))

 Why on the Repository?